 OPTOMETRIST IN ODESSA TALKS HARD TO FIT CONTACT LENSES

 Traditionally, not every patient is a good candidate for contact lenses.
 Patients with certain eye conditions make it difficult for optometrists to fit lenses into their eyes to correct their vision.
 Fortunately, contact lens manufacturers have created a wide variety of specialty lenses for patients who never had a chance to wear them before.
-At Odessa Vision Center, we’re proud to offer contact lenses for hard to fit eyes, giving our patients another great set of options for vision correction.
+At Odessa Vision, we’re proud to offer contact lenses for hard to fit eyes, giving our patients another great set of options for vision correction.

 About Hard to Fit Contacts

 Hard to fit prescriptions are needed for any number of eye conditions, most of which make it physically difficult for the patients to wear common contact lenses.
 Our optometrist in Odessa TX says that it’s all about the ability to correct your vision and wear the lenses comfortably all day.
 Some of the more common hard to fit conditions are:

 Each condition poses a different challenge for contact lens manufacturers, with each one having different physical requirements.
 In our office, patients with astigmatism are often fitted with Toric lenses.
 They come in both soft and rigid gas permeable varieties.
 Soft Toric lenses are more common because there is virtually no breaking in period.
 Finding the right Toric lens fit can be a challenge, and sometimes multiple pairs must be tried before we get the right fit.

 If you’ve got chronic dry eyes, your best solution is a new type of lens that retains a higher percentage of moisture, giving you a more comfortable fit.
 Rigid gas permeable lenses are another good option, because they don’t absorb moisture from the eye like some soft lenses do.